muvis-tomography/XRH-processing-toolbox/USAGE.md

 # XRH Processing Toolbox

 This is a collection of macros for Fiji/ImageJ that were developed for working with XRH datasets, but can be used for any CTData set.
 Brief details about using each script is given below.
-For more details please see the code itself, these scripts are intended to be used by people with priori image processing experience.
+For more details please see the code itself, this documentation is intended as a high level overview only.
+These scripts are intended to be used by people with priori image processing experience.
-Where needed each script will prompt for input as it progresses.
+Where needed each script will prompt for input as it progresses with instructions on what to do, where possible all values will have reasonable defaults.

 ## addVolumeDimensions